jwpincus/punstartr/README.md

 ### Mark

 ### Sergey
+Google Maps Embed API
-First you must register your app project on the Google API Console and get a [Google API key](https://developers.google.com/maps/documentation/embed/get-api-key)
+First you must register your app project on the Google API Console and get a [Google API key](https://developers.google.com/maps/documentation/embed/get-api-key).
-[Google Maps Embed API](https://developers.google.com/maps/documentation/embed/guide)lets you place an interactive map, or Street View panorama on your site with a simple HTTP request
+[Google Maps Embed API](https://developers.google.com/maps/documentation/embed/guide) lets you place an interactive map, or Street View panorama on your site with a simple HTTP request

 ## Misc resources we've used